-In this paper, we consider the problem of model selection for a common and representative type of singular models, the finite mixture model (FMM), whose distribution family consists of all finite mixtures of probability distributions from a shared parametric family, with a fixed number of mixture components.
-FMMs have been extensively studied in the statistical literature \citep{titterington1985statistical,mclachlan2019finite,fruhwirth2006finite,mengersen2011mixtures,schlattmann2009medical} and are widely applied in various fields, including agriculture, astronomy, biology, economics, engineering, and psychology, among others.
-In an FMM, the model size is determined by the number of components, which is typically unknown in practice.
-Thus, the model selection problem essentially becomes the task of identifying the minimal number of components required in the FMM to adequately fit the data.
-Over-specified FMMs are singular due to the non-identifiability of model parameters; in other words, different parameters can correspond to the same probability distribution.
-Over-specifying the number of components in an FMM also has the drawback of deteriorating the statistical efficiency of parameter estimation.
-For example, in a two-component Gaussian mixture model that is over-specified with the true model being a single Gaussian, the convergence rate of the MLE for estimating the location parameter decreases from the parametric rate $n^{-1/2}$ to $n^{-1/4}$, as shown by \cite{chen1995optimal}; more generally, this rate of convergence further slows down with the inclusion of additional components \citep{ho2016convergence, heinrich2018strong}.
+In this paper, we focus on the model selection problem for a common and representative type of singular models: finite mixture models (FMMs).
+An FMM consists of finite mixtures of probability distributions from a shared parametric family with a fixed number of components.
+FMMs are extensively studied in statistical literature \citep{mclachlan2019finite, fruhwirth2006finite, mengersen2011mixtures, schlattmann2009medical} and widely applied in various fields such as computer vision, astronomy, biology, and economics.
+The model size of an FMM is determined by the number of components, which is typically unknown in practice.
+As a result, model selection essentially becomes the task of identifying the minimal number of components required to adequately fit the data.
+Over-specified FMMs, as the number of components exceeds the true model size, are singular due to parameter non-identifiability, which means that different parameter settings can represent the same distribution.
+Over-specification also deteriorates the statistical efficiency of parameter estimation; for example, in a two-component Gaussian mixture model where the true model is a single Gaussian, the MLE convergence rate for the location parameter slows from $n^{-1/2}$ to $n^{-1/4}$ \citep{chen1995optimal}, with further deterioration as more components are added \citep{ho2016convergence, heinrich2018strong}.